 A Ride Down Market Street

 I don't have a lot to add to what the video description says, which I reproduce in its entirety below.
 This is a terrific ride into the past that any history buff should enjoy.
-Many of the people shown no doubt died four days later in the great San Francisco 1906 earthquake.
+Many of the people shown in this short clip no doubt died four days later in the great San Francisco 1906 earthquake.

 Unlike the film of New York City in 1939 that I have put up elsewhere, which seem eerily familiar to the modern eye, these scenes unequivocably show an alien and vastly different society than the present.
-One could say that there were far greater changes from 1906 to 1939 than has changed from 1939 to the present, in much more than double the amount of time, at least judging from a comparison of the two films.
+One could say that there were far greater changes during the thirty years from 1906 to 1939 than the changes from 1939 to the present, in much more than double the amount of time, at least judging from a comparison of the two films.

 While the men are dressed much more formally than is common today, they wouldn't look too out of place today at a formal occasion or in certain professions.
 The women, though, are much more elaborately dressed and have a distinctive 19th Century air about them.
 One thing, though, hasn't changed at all, and that is the tendency of people to mug and show off for the cameras.

 |It's amazing how the Ferry Building survived so handily.
 That goes to show you the importance of building codes.|

 "Produced as part of the popular Hale's Tours of the World film series, the film begins at the location of the Miles Brothers film studio, 1139 Market Street, between 8th and 9th Streets; it was filmed 14 April 1906, four days before the devastating earthquake and fire of 18 April 1906, which virtually destroyed the entire downtown area.
 The negative was taken by train to the Miles New York office on 17 April 1906, narrowly saving it from destruction by one day and thus preserving a moment in the history of San Francisco that would soon cease to exist."

 |Utter devastation in the city.|